flock-community/wirespec/README.md

 ```

 ## Gradle
 Example how to use the gradle plugin
+For a full example click [here](examples/spring-boot-gradle-plugin)
 ```
 plugins {
     ...